Understanding the General Ledger in Accounting

 What is a general ledger in accounting?

-A general ledger is the main accounting record that stores all financial transactions for a business.
-It organizes these transactions into accounts such as assets, liabilities, revenues, and expenses.
+A general ledger is the primary accounting record that stores and organizes all financial transactions within a business.
+It categorizes transactions into accounts such as assets, liabilities, revenue, expenses, and equity.

 Why is the general ledger important?